Geography has shaped the energy policies of African nations.

 Africa has many identities, shaped by its geography

-In the southern part there are advanced civilizations which are almost as old as those in North Africa, like the Nubians in Sudan.
-Old cultures are also found in Ethiopia and West Africa, which were very different from each other, not least due to the fact that linguistically seen these regions differ from each other.
-Some regions were more influenced by Arab influences, others by Berbers, others by the Bantu people, and still others have a true multicultural identity like South Africa, which also has strong European cultural influences.
+In the southern part there are advanced civilizations as old as those in North Africa, like the Nubians in Sudan.
+Also in Ethiopia and West Africa there are ancient cultures, which are very different from each other, not least because these regions differ linguistically.
+Some regions were more strongly influenced by Arabic, some by Berbers, some by Bantu people, and some have a true multicultural identity like South Africa, which also has strong European cultural influences.